Free Erie County Public Records Lookup (Search Anyone)

 Clicking on a hot-linked Parcel ID number in the left-hand column will show you more information about the property, including the owners’ names and mailing addresses, the appraised values, and basic details about any structures on the parcel.

-For more information on using this property lookup tool, contact the Auditor’s office using the following information:
+For more information on using this property lookup tool, contact the Erie County Auditor’s Office using the following information:

 Erie County Auditor’s Office